Prostitution in Japan: Sex trafficking

+The following largely reflects the view of the United States Department of State on the subject:

 Japan is a destination, source, and transit country for men, women and children subjected to sex trafficking.
 Men, women, and children from Northeast Asia, Southeast Asia, South Asia, Russia, East Europe, South America, and Africa travel to Japan for employment or fraudulent marriage and are subjected to sex trafficking.
 Traffickers use fraudulent marriages between foreign women and Japanese men to facilitate the entry of women into Japan for forced prostitution in bars, clubs, brothels, and massage parlors.
 Traffickers keep victims in forced prostitution using debt bondage, threats of violence or deportation, blackmail, passport retention, and other psychologically coercive methods.
 Brothel operators sometimes arbitrarily impose "fines" on victims for alleged misbehavior as a tactic to extend their indebtedness.
 Trafficking victims reportedly transit Japan before being exploited in onward destinations, including East Asia and North America.

 Japanese citizens, particularly runaway teenage girls, are also subjected to sex trafficking.
 Enjo kōsai, or "compensated dating", and variants of the JK business continue to facilitate the sex trafficking of Japanese children.
 Children in the Japanese commercial sex industry identified by law enforcement have been inadequately screened for trafficking indicators.
 Highly organized prostitution networks target vulnerable Japanese women and girls—often living in poverty or with cognitive disabilities—in public spaces such as subways, popular youth hangouts, schools, and online, and subject them to sex trafficking.
 Private Japanese immigration brokers help Japanese-Filipino children and their Filipina mothers move to Japan and acquire citizenship for a significant fee, which the mothers often incur large debts to pay; upon arrival, some of these women and their children are subjected to sex trafficking to pay off the debts.

 As of 2020, the United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Japan as a 'Tier 2' country.